2025 Copa do Brasil: Final rounds

-The draw for the quarterfinals was held on 12 August 2025 at the CBF headquarters in Rio de Janeiro.
+The draw for the quarter-finals was held on 12 August 2025 at the CBF headquarters in Rio de Janeiro.
 The last 8 teams qualified from the round of 16 was placed into a single pot and then drawn until the finals, also played on a home-and-away two-legged basis.

 Draw

 Each CBF team's ranking is shown in parentheses.